JarrettRoth-Cleo/jaxb-v2/README.md

 2. mvn dependency:copy-dependencies -DincludeScope=runtime

-After completing these 2 mvn calls, the XJC jar can be found in jaxb-ri/xjc/xjc/target and all dependencies can be found in jaxb-ri/xjc/xjc/target/dependencies
+After completing these 2 mvn calls, the XJC jar can be found in jaxb-ri/xjc/xjc/target and all dependencies can be found in jaxb-ri/xjc/xjc/target/dependencies.
+All need to be added to the xsd.importwizard plugin.